ribeirohugo/go_middlewares/README.md

 access control and user verification.

 ## 2.1.
 Context JWT Authentication
-[Authentication](pkg/authentication/context) is a middleware that uses JWT tokens to validate uses authentication using context and claims.
+[Authentication](pkg/authentication/context) is a middleware that uses JWT tokens to validate users authentication using context and claims.

 ## 2.2.
 Redis JWT Authentication